 10. Golf Course, Tennis Courts, Pool, Spa, and Much More

-Hotel guests can receive discounted ferry tickets (just show proof of your Grand Hotel reservation when purchasing tickets), as well as discounted admission to many attractions around the island including Fort Mackinac Admission and the hotel also offers lots of vacation packages depending upon the time of year (see them listed here) to make your stay positively splendid!
+Hotel guests can receive discounted ferry tickets (show proof of your Grand Hotel reservation when purchasing tickets), as well as discounted admission to many attractions around the island, including Fort Mackinac Admission and the hotel also offers lots of vacation packages depending upon the time of year (see them listed here) to make your stay positively splendid.
 There are so many benefits to staying at this incredible hotel, some tangible, many intangible, which is why my family and I return year after year!

-Subscribe to my blog in the sidebar to ensure you don’t miss out on part II, where I go in depth about the things I always bring with me to Mackinac Island and the Grand Hotel!
+Subscribe to my blog in the sidebar to ensure you don’t miss out on more posts about Mackinac Island and Grand Hotel!